 - Cabbage: Green cabbage is classic, but Napa or Savoy work in a pinch.
 Slice it into bite-sized pieces so it softens evenly.

-- Rice: White rice works best here — it cooks faster and gives the soup that “stuffed cabbage roll” texture.
+- Rice: White rice works best here.
+It cooks faster and gives the soup that “stuffed cabbage roll” texture.

 - Crushed tomatoes + tomato sauce: A mix adds both depth and brightness.